zarroboogs/ppp/README.md

   - Maps all `field/qr/*.dds` to `field/qr/qr_tex0000.dds` (file doesn't exist by default)
   - Maps all `test/zeal_tex/*.dds` to `test/zeal_tex/tex_0000.dds` (file doesn't exist by default)

+### Persona 3 Dancing / Persona 5 Dancing

+Tested on CUSA12636 (US) v1.00, CUSA12380 (US) v1.00

+- *Intro Skip* - Skips boot logos and intro movie
+- *Mod Support* - File replacement via a `mod.cpk` file:
+  - Installed with pkg - `data/mod.cpk`
+  - Installed with ftp - `/data/p5d/mod.cpk` (or `/data/p3d/mod.cpk`)

+  Both of these will work together (the ftp method cpk has the highest priority)
+- *Disable Screenshot Overlay* - Removes the annoying copyright overlay from in-game screenshots
+- *Disable Trophies* - Prevents the game from unlocking trophies

-## Building a Custom Persona 5 (PS4) Patch
+## Building a Custom PS4 Patch

+The [pkg](pkg) directory in this repo contains some templates you can use to build a custom patch package.

+You may need to edit some files to match your version (e.g. `param.sfo`, `patch.gp4`, etc.)

+The general process is:

-1. Dump the following files from your copy of Persona 5:
+1. Dump the following files from your game:

    ```txt
    sce_sys/npbind.dat